 When using LEVEMIR with a glucagon-like peptide (GLP)-1 receptor agonist, administer as separate injections.
 Never mix.
 It is acceptable to inject LEVEMIR and a GLP-1 receptor agonist in the same body region but the injections should not be adjacent to each other.

 The recommended starting dose of LEVEMIR in patients with type 1 diabetes should be approximately one-third of the total daily insulin requirements.
 Rapid-acting or short-acting, pre-meal insulin should be used to satisfy the remainder of the daily insulin requirements.

-The recommended starting dose of LEVEMIR in patients with type 2 diabetes who are not currently treated with insulin is 10 Units (or 0.1-0.2 Units/kg) given once daily in the evening or divided into a twice daily regimen.
+The recommended starting dose of LEVEMIR in patients with type 2 diabetes inadequately controlled on oral antidiabetic medications is 10 Units (or 0.1-0.2 Units/kg) given once daily in the evening or divided into a twice daily regimen.

 LEVEMIR doses should subsequently be adjusted based on blood glucose measurements.
 The dosages of LEVEMIR should be individualized under the supervision of a healthcare provider.

 If converting from insulin glargine to LEVEMIR, the change can be done on a unit-to-unit basis.

 If converting from NPH insulin, the change can be done on a unit-to-unit basis.
 However, some patients with type 2 diabetes may require more LEVEMIR than NPH insulin, as observed in one trial [see Clinical Studies (14)].